Nina Dobrev Posts A Series Of Bathing Suit Pics To Announce Her Return To ‘XXX’

 In a collection of bathing suit Instagram pictures, Nina Dobrev – known best for her role as Elena Gilbert in The Vampire Diaries– broke the news that she would be returning for the production of xXx 4 as Becky Clearidge.
 Nina’s character coined by fans as “Becky the techy/techie” in the comments was the nerd and tech expert for Xander Cage’s team.

-In the photos, Nina was enjoying a bit of an xXx family reunion with Vin Diesel, D. J. Caruso, and Ruby Rose.
+In the photos, Nina was enjoying a bit of a xXx family reunion with Vin Diesel, D. J. Caruso, and Ruby Rose.
 According to the caption of one of the photos Caruso also shared on his Instagram profile, the xXx family appeared to be enjoying a birthday dinner in honor of Diesel.

-As fans of Vin probably know, the California born actor, producer, director and screenwriter turns 51 in just a couple days on July 18.
+As fans of Vin probably know, the California-born actor, producer, director and screenwriter turns 51 in just a couple days on July 18.

 In the first of Nina’s bathing suit picture collection, the actress revealed in the caption that production for the xXx: Return of Xander Cage(xXx 4) would be kicking off just after Thanksgiving on November 26.